webmentordev/rust-server-shell-script/README.md

 It Downloads and Install + Update Oxide Only.

 ## Start Server Batch File
-It Only Starts and Update The Server Only.
+It Only Starts and Update The Server.
 For Windows Only